yakaz/yamerl/doc/installation.md

 ### Build dependencies

+If you're using Rebar:
+* rebar
+* awk (tested with FreeBSD's awk, mawk and gawk, should work with any flavor of Awk)
+* Erlang/OTP R14B02 or later

+If you're using the Autotools:
 * autoconf 2.64 or later
 * automake 1.11 or later
 * awk (tested with FreeBSD's awk, mawk and gawk, should work with any flavor of Awk)